cs320-wisc/f22/p6/README.md

 # DRAFT DO NOT START

 To Do:
-Update link in q16 when lecture notes for this semester are posted Update lab link
+- [ ] Update link in q16 when lecture notes for this semester are posted.
+- [ ] Update lab link

 # Project 6: Regression Models